Call Us @ (617) 357-5255

 Contact Us

-Foliaire is a full-service interior and exterior greenscape design-build firm in Boston’s historic South End.
-For the last 40 years, we’ve provided the highest quality office plantscaping services for clients across the Boston Metro area.
+Foliaire is a full-service interior and exterior greenscape design firm in Boston’s historic South End.
+For over 40 years, we’ve provided award-winning urban landscaping services in the Boston Metro area.

 • Facebook